Patrick Francis

-Patrick Francis (born Melbourne 1991) is an Australian artist, athlete and author.
+Patrick Francis (born 1991) is an Australian artist, athlete, and author.
 He is best known for his colourful depictions of contemporary Melbourne life and as the co-founder (with sister Lesley Francis) of Absolutely Awetistic Arts.
-In 2014 he won a Victorian Young Achiever Award and in 2012 was the recipient of the prestigious Art & Australia/Credit Suisse Private Banking Contemporary Art Award.
-In 2013 his work was included in the blockbuster exhibition Melbourne Now at the National Gallery of Victoria and he has exhibited internationally in India, Singapore and Bangkok.
-His work is held in the collections of the Art Gallery of NSW and Artbank.
+His work is held in the collections of the Art Gallery of NSW and Artbank, and has been included in major exhibitions.
 He has been a studio artist at Arts Project Australia since 2009.